danbikle/MADlib_preso/README_results_discussion.txt

 The high number of false negatives in the confusion matrix concerns me.

+But perhaps it could be argued that the false negatives are both expected and good.

+Why?

+Because the out of sample data was strange.

+The out of sample data was a 13 month period after 2013-01-01 and the training data came from 1993-01-29 to 2012-12-31.

+SPY went up over 20% during the 13 month period after 2013-01-01.

+This is an unusually large gain.

+So, when the market returns to more usual behavior, the model should still be sending out negative predictions.

+And I expect a higher percentage of them to be true negative predictions.

-I am very pleased with the average gains associated with the positive predictions:
+About the positive predictions, I am very pleased with the average gains associated with the positive predictions:

 I see 62 positive predictions with avg_tomorrows_n1dg of 0.00230
 which is 340% higher than the average gain of 0.00067 for the 273 out-of-sample data observations.

-Also note that 0.00067 is a very sweet gain.
+Also note that average gain of 0.00067, is a very sweet gain.

-It corresponds to a 20% gain of S&P-500 over the 13 month period starting 2013-01-01.
+It corresponds to the  20% gain of S&P-500 I mentioned earlier.

 Further note, that most money managers cannot beat the S&P-500.